What is Cutlery?

 1. Seafood Fork

-Seafood fork is used for eating crustaceans.
-It’s also called a Crab fork, a lobster fork, it serves two purposes.
-The double-pronged slim end is used to pick seafood while the curved scraper is used to scoop out the meat.
+A seafood fork is used for eating crustaceans.
+It’s also called a Crab fork or a lobster fork, and it serves two purposes.
+The double-pronged slim end is used to pick seafood, while the curved scraper is used to scoop out the meat.

 2. Dessert Fork

 A dessert fork is used for eating cake, pies, and pastries.
 It is more or less similar to the Salad fork.

 A salad fork is used for eating salad.
 The salad fork’s outer tines are notched, wider, and much longer than the inner tines.
 It is six inches in length.

 4. Fish Fork

 It is used for holding and serving fish.